luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # Approaches to Differential Splicing Analysis
 **1. Isoform Resolution Approach**
 Differences in complete isoform proportions (expression) between samples.
-Does NOT rely on transcriptom annotation as with the other approaches.
+Does NOT rely on transcriptome annotation as with the other approaches.
 Method: Assemble all full length isoforms > Quantify expression of each isoform > Test differeneces in relative abundance
 Advantages: investigate full length isoforms.
+Doesnt rely on transcriptome annotation > better for identifying novel events.
-Limitations: complex, amibuity with different reads aligning to same position
+Limitations: complex, ambiguity with different reads aligning to same position.
 Tools: **Cuffdiff**, DiffSplice, SplicingCompass

 **2. Exon Usage Approach**